vsouza/awesome-ios/README.md

 * [Venmo](#payments)
 * [AWS](https://github.com/aws-amplify/aws-sdk-ios) Amazon Web Services Mobile SDK for iOS.
 * [Zendesk](https://github.com/zendesk/zendesk_sdk_ios) Zendesk Mobile SDK for iOS.
-* [Adobe Creative SDK](https://www.adobe.io/apis/creativecloud/creativesdk.html) Adobe creative tools and Creative Cloud SDK.
 * [Dropbox](https://www.dropbox.com/lp/developers) SDKs for Drop-ins and Dropbox Core API.
 * [Fabric by Twitter](https://docs.fabric.io/apple/fabric/overview.html) Fabric Twitter Kit for iOS.
 * [ResearchKit](https://github.com/ResearchKit/ResearchKit) ResearchKit is an open source software framework that makes it easy to create apps for medical research or for other research projects.
-* [Primer](https://www.goprimer.com) - Easy SDK for creating personalized landing screens, signup, and login flows on a visual editor with built in a/b/n testing and analytics.
+* [Primer](https://www.goprimer.com/) - Easy SDK for creating personalized landing screens, signup, and login flows on a visual editor with built in a/b/n testing and analytics.
 * [Azure](https://github.com/Azure/azure-storage-ios) - Client library for accessing Azure Storage on an iOS device
 * [1Password](https://github.com/AgileBits/onepassword-app-extension) - 1Password Extension for iOS Apps
 * [CareKit](https://github.com/carekit-apple/CareKit) - CareKit is an open source software framework for creating apps that help people better understand and manage their health.
 By Apple